- Student Responsibilities

 Important Financial Aid Updates for 2013–2014

-Department of Education releases sequestration update regarding Federal Direct Loan fees on Friday, April 5, 2013.
+United States Department of Education releases sequestration update regarding Federal Direct Loan fees on Friday, April 5, 2013.
 The loan fee for Direct Subsidized Loans and Direct Unsubsidized Loans is increased from 1.0 percent to 1.051 percent and the loan fee for Direct PLUS Loans is increased from 4.0 percent to 4.204 percent.
-According to the Department of Education, Direct Subsidized Loans, Unsubsidized Loans and Direct PLUS Loans (for both parent and graduate student borrowers) the increased loan fee percentages required by the sequester must be applied to any loan disbursement for which the first disbursement of the loan will be made on or after July 1, 2013.
+According to the U.S. Department of Education, Direct Subsidized Loans, Unsubsidized Loans and Direct PLUS Loans (for both parent and graduate student borrowers) the increased loan fee percentages required by the sequester must be applied to any loan disbursement for which the first disbursement of the loan will be made on or after July 1, 2013.
 The date of the first disbursement is the determining factor of the loan fee amount, not the loan period.